oVirt/ovirt-site/source/release/3.6.1/index.html.md

       [ INFO  ] Restarting nfs services
       [ ERROR ] Failed to execute stage 'Closing up': Command '/bin/systemctl' failed to execute

+*   Memory hotplug feature is not working on CentOS 7.1 ( )due to libvirt requirements not available in CentOS 7.1 and missing updated requirement in VDSM spec file.
+As a workaround you can use libvirt from CentOS CR repo until CentOS 7.2 is out, then update to CentOS 7.2.

+<!-- -->

 *   v2v feature on EL 7.1 requires manual installation of virt-v2v packages.
 See for more details.
-This workaround will not be needed once EL 7.2 is out
+This workaround is not needed in EL 7.2

-<!-- -->

-*   Memory hotplug feature is not working on CentOS 7.1 ( )due to libvirt requirements not available in CentOS 7.1 and missing updated requirement in VDSM spec file.
-As a workaround you can use libvirt from CentOS CR repo until CentOS 7.2 is out, then update to CentOS 7.2.

 #### RHEL 6.7 - CentOS 6.7 and similar